OWurst/PortfolioProject/Investment_Simulator/src/test/java/OWurst/Investment_Simulator/ControllerUnitTests/README.md

 ## Controller Tests
-Going to unit test controllers because I will be able to mock my service outputs and ensure that error handling and input sanitization is done on controller level.
+Going to unit test controllers because I will be able to mock my service outputs and ensure that error handling, input sanitization, etc is done on controller level.